Kristian Dimitrov

-Kristian Traychev Dimitrov (Кристиан Трайчев Димитров; born 27 February 1997) is a Bulgarian professional footballer who plays as a defender for Levski Sofia and the Bulgarian national team.
+Kristian Traychev Dimitrov (Кристиан Трайчев Димитров; born 27 February 1997) is a Bulgarian professional footballer who plays as a centre-back for First League club Levski Sofia and the Bulgarian national team.

 Club career

 Botev Plovdiv

 In the summer of 2013, Dimitrov joined Botev Plovdiv at under-17 level from Lokomotiv Plovdiv and progressed through the club's academy system.

 Dimitrov made his first-team debut on 13 March 2016, when he came off the bench to replace Serkan Yusein in the 81st minute of a 3–1 league win over Cherno More Varna.
 His first senior goal came in the last round of the 2015–16 season; he scored the second goal in a 2–1 win over Ludogorets Razgrad on 27 May.

 Dimitrov began to establish himself in the Botev first team from the 2016–17 season, making eight league starts.
 On 8 June 2017, he signed a new two-year contract with the club.

 On 5 February 2018, Dimitrov joined Second League club Montana on loan for the remainder of the 2017–18 season.
 He made 13 appearances in total.
 His only goal came on 5 May 2018 when he opened the scoring in a 2–0 away win over Botev Galabovo.

 In June 2018, Dimitrov returned to Botev and continued his progress during 2018–19, becoming a regular in the defence.
-On 24 April 2019, he scored a last-minute goal against CSKA Sofia, bringing the score to 3:3 and enabling his team (which had been reduced to nine men) to progress to the final of the Bulgarian Cup 6:5 on aggregate.
+On 24 April 2019, he scored a last-minute goal against CSKA Sofia, bringing the score to 3–3 and enabling his team (which had been reduced to nine men) to progress to the final of the Bulgarian Cup 6–5 on aggregate.

 Hajduk Split and the loan to CFR Cluj

 On 11 February 2020, it was announced that Dimitrov had signed a two-and-a-half-year contract with Hajduk Split.

-Not finding much playing time in the 2021/22 season, he was loaned out to CFR Cluj in February 2022.
-He became a Liga I champion with the Romanian club, featuring in a single game, 3-1 loss against FCSB, scoring in the 45th minute.
+Not finding much playing time in the 2021–22 season, he was loaned out to CFR Cluj in February 2022.
+He became a Liga I champion with the Romanian club, featuring in a single game, a 3–1 loss against FCSB, scoring in the 45th minute.

-Returning to Hajduk, he spent the first part of the 2022/23 season largely on the bench, starting a single cup match, a 5-1 away win against Tehničar Cvetkovec, where he received a red card for a counter-attack stopping foul in the 33rd minute, and his contract was terminated by mutual consent on 17 December 2022.
-Dimitrov had scored 3 goals in 40 league matches at the Croatian club.
+Returning to Hajduk, he spent the first part of the 2022–23 season largely on the bench, starting a single cup match, a 5–1 away win against Tehničar Cvetkovec, where he received a red card for a counter-attack stopping foul in the 33rd minute, and his contract was terminated by mutual consent on 17 December 2022.
+Dimitrov had scored three goals in 40 league matches at the Croatian club.